 - More Prey screenshots are released in the Duke Nukem 3D CD.

 - About mid year, the Prey team decides to support hardware acceleration only.
 William Scarboro rewrites the engine again, specifically for hardware (3Dfx first).
-At the same time he rewrites "Preditor", the in-house editor for Prey.
+At the same time he rewrites "Preditor", the in-house editor

 - On July 19, a moratorium on new screenshots is put in place, as the engine is being rewritten.